 4. Please carefully double-check everything prior to submitting the post.
 Posts cannot be taken down or edited once they are live!

-Images are important for the user experience.
-Please do not upload your own images, it will not work.
-There is a Pixabay Images button on the editing screen, you may select an image from the thousands available for free.
-Only insert one image for the main body of text and select one image for the “featured image” which will be the thumbnail on the homepage and in navigation.
+Images are important for user experience.
+Please do not upload your own images; it will not work.
+There is a Pixabay Images button on the editing screen; you may select an image from the thousands available for free.
+Only insert one image for the main body of text and select one image for the “featured image,” which will be the thumbnail on the homepage and in navigation.